rymcol/ZewoPress/README.md

 A blog framework for benchmarking Zewo

 ## Notice
-This repository is designed to house a very specific blog using Perfect Server and is for the purpose of benchmarking.
+This repository is designed to house a very specific blog using Zewo and is for the purpose of benchmarking.

 Pull requests and issues to this repo will be ignored